SOLDES

 Résumé

-In the Gulf of Mexico, Spanish forces clashed with Britain's strained army to carve up the Gulf Coast, as both sides competed for allegiances with the powerful Chickasaw, Choctaw, and Creek nations who inhabited the region.
-Meanwhile, African American slaves had little control over their own lives, but some individuals found opportunities to expand their freedoms during the war.
-Independence Lost reveals that individual motives counted as much as the ideals of liberty and freedom the Founders espoused: Independence had a personal as well as national meaning, and the choices made by people living outside the colonies were of critical importance to the war's outcome.
+Meanwhile, African American slaves had little control over their own lives, but some individuals found opportunities to expand their freedoms.
+Independence Lost reveals that individual motives counted as much as the ideals of liberty and freedom the Founders espoused: Independence had a personal as well as national meaning.
+The choices of individuals outside the colonies were crucial to the war's outcome.